armory3d/armory_docs/essentials/traits.md

 ![](/essentials/img/subfolders/6-Trait_List.png)
 ![](/essentials/img/subfolders/7-Subfolder_Trait_Assigned.png)

-Not: Please bear in mind that some reserved words won't be allowed to be used as package names, therefore trait names such as "my.new.Trait" won't be valid due to `new` being a reserved word.
+Note: Please bear in mind that some reserved words won't be allowed to be used as package names, therefore trait names such as "my.new.Trait" won't be valid due to `new` being a reserved word.